DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 Coming to Nottingham, October 2019 — a tech conference with the aim to celebrate, reflect and promote the booming tech scene in the East Midlands.

-The East Midlands have a lot to boast about in terms of the tech companies, talent and community it contains.
-The DDD East Midlands team thinks that the East Midlands demonstrate the perfect blend of professional corporate businesses and innovative independents and this bleeds right through to the tech scene.
+The East Midlands has a lot to boast about in terms of the tech companies, talent, and community it contains.
+The DDD East Midlands team thinks that the East Midlands demonstrates the perfect blend of the professional corporate businesses and the innovative independents and this bleeds right through to the tech scene.
 This unique and perfect mix of the traditional and contemporary is reflected in the event we are planning.
 It is part of the multi-national Developer!
 Developer!
-Developer! conference community, but with a focus on promoting the talent, companies and the amazing tech community the East Midlands has to offer.
+Developer! conference community, but with a focus on promoting the talent, companies, and the amazing tech community the East Midlands has to offer.

 <br/>

 # What has DDD got to do with it?
 ---

-DDD, in this case, does not stand for ‘Domain Driven Design’ but ‘Developer!
+DDD, in this case, does not stand for ‘Domain Drive Design’ but ‘Developer!
 Developer!
 Developer’ (confusing, we know).
 The DDD umbrella was first formed as a conference in 2005, the first event happening in Reading, UK.
-Since then it has generated many spin-off events across the world.
+Since then, it has generated many spin-off events across the world.

 The aims of the original DDD was to provide free technical education.
 During its more than 10-year history, it has nurtured talented speakers, who have gone on to become Microsoft "Most Valuable Professionals", Microsoft FTEs and to present at national and international conferences.